-- a monthly report on COVID-19 related deaths is published by National Records of Scotland (NRS).
+- a weekly report on COVID-19 related deaths is published by National Records of Scotland (NRS).
 This report provides a breakdown of deaths by age, sex, setting (hospital, care home or home) and area (NHS Board area and Local Authority)

 - the data published daily on COVID-19 are available in the Trends in daily data excel files